deepgram/content/articles/en/community/deepgram-data-compliance-server-locations-1340352138206780119.md

 While currently all servers are based in the United States, Deepgram's commitment to GDPR and SOC Type 2 compliance offers strong data protection measures.
 If data residency within the EEA is a critical requirement, evaluating the potential impact and considering compliance mitigation strategies is advised.

+At some point in the future Deepgram may provider servers located outside of the United States.

 If issues persist or the system behavior seems inconsistent, reach out to your Deepgram support representative (if you have one) or visit our community for assistance: [https://discord.gg/deepgram](https://discord.gg/deepgram)

 ---